 - Access outside of these times is through the Emergency Department entrance.

-- The Red Sage Cafe and Diane's Gift Garden are closed to the public.
+- The Red Sage Cafe is closed to the public.

 - All in person classes, support group meetings, educational presentations, community outreach programs and outside meetings held in the hospital's conference rooms are cancelled until further notice.